7 Strategies To Be Intentional With Your Time As An Overwhelmed Overthinker

 Using a productivity system or app properly is key to making the most of your time.
 Start by customizing the system to fit your own workflow—this includes setting up reminders for yourself as needed—and then use it consistently throughout the day.

-You can also keep your ‘productivity system’ super-simple with a physical planner (my favorites are Tools4Wisdom and Erin Condren) or a to-do list and a standalone timer or alarms set on your phone.
+You can also keep your ‘productivity system’ super-simple with a physical planner (I’ve used and loved the Tools4Wisdom planners) or a to-do list and a standalone timer or alarms set on your phone.

 You may even want to consider scheduling specific times each day when you check in on your progress and yourself.
 This will help ensure that all of your tasks get done on time, you remain on track with your plans, and you’re not just sitting there all day overthinking everything.